Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Experimental Methods

-The moment of inertia of the generator was estimated from manufacturer specifications of the mass and radius of its rotor to be $K_2 = 6.96\times10^{-4}$ $\rm{kgm^2}$.
+The moment of inertia of the generator was estimated from manufacturer specifications of the mass and radius of its rotor to be $K_2 = 6.96\times10^{-4}$ kg $\rm{m^2}$.
 The moment of inertia of the turbine and shaft assembly (including the generator), $J$, could be estimated in this manner as well.
 However, given the number of parts and nontrivial geometries in the assembly, a more empirical approach was taken.
 A 3D-printed spool with a diameter of 6 cm was attached to the turbine shaft, and the generator circuit was disconnected.
 A string was wrapped around the spool and connected to a weight, suspended from the turbine tower by means of a pulley.
 The weight was dropped ten times, and using the average measured torque and a fit based on the measured rotation-rate signal and the equation of motion of the system, an average moment of inertia was found to be $J = 0.0266\pm0.0008$ $\rm{kgm^2}$.
 This value aligned with the results of geometric estimates.

-Thus, the only information required to obtain first-order predictions of the dynamics of a surging turbine were two moments of inertia and a series of steady torque measurements over a range of rotation rates and wind speeds.
+Thus, the only information required to obtain first-order predictions of the dynamics of a surging turbine were two moments of inertia and a series of steady torque measurements over a range of rotor speeds and wind speeds.
 Using the constants obtained from these prerequisites, the amplitude and phase of the aerodynamic and measured torques could be calculated analytically using the transfer functions given in Equations \ref{eqn:tfAero} and \ref{eqn:tfMeas}.
 To predict the time-resolved dynamics of the turbine for general surge-velocity waveforms, a numerical integration of the model as an initial-value problem was required.
-This was carried out using a fourth-order Runge-Kutta integration scheme with a time step of $10^{-3}$ s over ten motion periods, with the rotation rate initialized at $\omega\big\rvert_{t=0}=\omega_0$.
+This was carried out using a fourth-order Runge-Kutta integration scheme with a time step of $10^{-3}$ s over ten motion periods, with the rotor speed initialized at $\omega\big\rvert_{t=0}=\omega_0$.
 The final period served as a representation of the steady-state model prediction.